 If you need additional assistance, please call the Community Affairs Department at (202) 649-6420 or contact your District Community Affairs Officer.

 Common 12 CFR 24 Questions and Answers are listed here to provide guidance on national bank investments using the public welfare authority or other appropriate national bank authority.

 Quick Reference Guide to Public Welfare Investments (PDF) describes the guidelines for community development investments covered by 12 CFR 24.
 It gives an easy-to-follow list of requirements and examples of how banks make investments.

-Regulation W Special Analysis: Impact on Community Development Corporations (CDC) (PDF) provides guidance for 12 CFR 24 investment proposals that: (1) present issues under sections 23A and 23B of the Federal Reserve Act, and (2) involve a holding company's transfer of an interest in its CDC to one or more subsidiary banks.
+Regulation W Special Analysis: Impact on Community Development Corporations (CDC) (PDF) provides guidance for national bank public welfare investments under 12 USC 24 (Eleventh) and 12 CFR 24 that: (1) present issues under sections 23A and 23B of the Federal Reserve Act, and (2) involve a holding company's transfer of an interest in its CDC to one or more subsidiary banks.